microsoft/playwright/docs/src/trace-viewer.md

 ### Snapshots

-When tracing with the [`option: snapshots`] option turned on, Playwright captures a set of complete DOM snapshots for each action.
+When tracing with the [`option: snapshots`] option turned on (default), Playwright captures a set of complete DOM snapshots for each action.
 Depending on the type of the action, it will capture:

 | Type | Description |
 |------|-------------|